Nvidia unveils GeForce RTX 3080 GPU with 28 billion transistors

 “You can only hit the opponent if your PC adds less than 30 milliseconds,” Huang said.

-But many gamers have machines and display with latencies up to 100 milliseconds.
+But many gamers have machines and displays with latencies up to 100 milliseconds.
 Nvidia Reflex will reduce the latency by up to 50 milliseconds.
 That could help players like me have better reaction time in action games like Call of Duty: Warzone.

 30 series GPUs

 The 30 series GPUs can handle 30 teraflops of shader processing, 58 teraflops of RT core processing, and 238 teraflops of Tensor core processing.
 That adds up to twice the performance of the previous generation, with the ability to handle features like DLSS (deep learning super sampling), which uses AI to fill out details and handle processing more efficiently.
+The previous generation could handle 11 teraflops of shader processing, 34 teraflops of RT core processing, and 89 teraflops of Tensor core processing.

-The company revamped the input-output system for the graphics, enabling rapid loading and game asset decompression by up to 100 times, in partnership with Microsoft’s new DirectStorage for Windows applications programming interface.
+The company revamped the input-output system for the graphics, enabling rapid loading and game asset decompression by up to 100 times, in partnership with Microsoft’s new DirectStorage for Windows application programming interface.
 That helps the central processing unit (CPU) offload storage tasks to the GPU, improving framerates and eliminating load times.

 Micron worked with Nvidia to create GDDR6X, which Nvidia said is the world’s fastest discrete graphics memory for the RTX 30 series with speeds up to 1 TB per second memory bandwidth.